Verifiable identification condition for nonignorable nonresponse data with categorical instrumental variables: Real data analysis

 We analyzed a dataset of 2139 HIV-positive patients enrolled in AIDS Clinical Trials Group Study 175 (ACTG175; \cite{hammer1996trial}).
 In this analysis, we specify 532 patients for analysis who received zidovudine (ZDV) monotherapy.
 Let each $y$, $x_1$, and $x_2$ be the CD4 cell count at $96\pm 5$ weeks, at the baseline, and at $20\pm 5$ weeks, $x_3$ be the CD8 cell count at the baseline, and $z$ be sex.
 The outcome was subject to missingness with a 60.34\% observation rate, while all covariates were observed.
 To make estimation stable and easy, we standardized all the data.
 We expect that $z$ (sex) is a reasonable choice for an instrument variable because the information is a biological value, which affects the value of CD4, but has little effect on the response probability.

 Patients who are suffering from a mild illness of HIV tend to have higher CD4 cell count; thus, one may consider that missingness of the outcome relates to serious conditions and may expect that the missing value of the outcome would be a lower CD4 cell count than the respondent.
-Therefore, we used two types of MNAR response models:
+We therefore considered five different MNAR response models:

-where $\Psi$ is Logistic or Cauchy distribution.
+where $\Psi$ represents either the Logistic function or the distribution functions of the Cauchy or $t$ distribution with degrees of freedom $v\,(=2,5,10)$.
+Theorem \ref{main} and Proposition \ref{cor_normal} ensure that all the models with these five response models are identifiable, even when the instrumental variable $z$ is discrete.
 From the above conjecture on missing values, the sign of $\beta$ is expected to be negative.
 We assumed that the respondent's outcome is a normal distribution with a nonparametric mean structure and estimated by the `crs' R package as considered in Scenario S4 in Section \ref{section4}.
 The residual plots shown in Figure \ref{residual plot} and the computed $R^2$-value $(=0.453)$ signify the assumed distribution on the respondents' outcome fit well.
 Table \ref{real data result} reports the estimated parameters and their estimated standard errors calculated by 1,000 bootstrap samples.
-The results of the two response models of Logistic and Cauchy were almost similar.
-This suggests that the response mechanism is robust to the choice of response model.
+The results of the five response models were almost similar.
+This suggests that the response mechanism is robust to the choice of response models.
 Although we cannot determine whether it is MNAR or MAR because the estimated standard error for $\beta$ is large, the point estimate is negative, as we expected.
 This result is consistent with the result in \cite{zhao2021sufficient}.